Profess0ro/div-5-jkpg/README.md

 ## User Stories

-- <b>Landing page:</b> As a visiting user I´m first landing at a swedish version and have a choice at the top left corner to change to the english version.
+- **Landing page:** As a visiting user I´m first landing at a swedish version and have a choice at the top left corner to change to the english version.
 While I´m going further on this page there is general info about what I can find on the website, a TV-commercial that I can watch.
 Last there is a form where I´m guessing the team that will win this season.
 <br><img src="assets/pics/readme/lang.png">

-- <b>Contact page:</b> As a visiting user I´ll find a link to mail the the author if there´s something missing on the website.
+- **Contact page:** As a visiting user I´ll find a link to mail the the author if there´s something missing on the website.

-- <b>Standings:</b> As a visiting user and clicking on this link another tab opens up to soccer associations official site where I can see the actual standings in the league.
+- **Standings:** As a visiting user and clicking on this link another tab opens up to soccer associations official site where I can see the actual standings in the league.

-- <b>Team pages:</b> As a visiting user and clicking on a teams logo (teamname on smaller screens navbar) the chosen teams info will be shown for me in the main content area and here I can read the last years position, commentaries from the managers about this season and if I click on the rescent games score there´s a new tab opening with the official summary of that specific game.
+- **Team pages:** As a visiting user and clicking on a teams logo (teamname on smaller screens navbar) the chosen teams info will be shown for me in the main content area and here I can read the last years position, commentaries from the managers about this season and if I click on the rescent games score there´s a new tab opening with the official summary of that specific game.
 <hr>

 # Features

 ### Navigation

-<b>Navigation for screens wider than 768px:</b><br><br>
+**Navigation for screens wider than 768px:**

 <img src="assets/pics/readme/nav.png">

 1. Here I´ve put a navigation to all the teams info in a seperated navigation bar.
 All logos are in a greyscale and if you hover on a logo that will be in color (except the logos that are only black and white).
 If you click on a teams logo their info will be shown in the iframe below the navigation.
 2. I´ve seperated the teams navigation with the links to pages that doesn´t concern info about the teams in a smaller navigation below the logos.
 Here the text is grey and if you hover over the text it will be green and bolder.

-<b>Navigation on smaller screens: </b>
+**Navigation on smaller screens:**
 - When you click on the bars icon this menu will be shown.
 Here I´ve seperated the teampages and other pages with seperated fontstyles.
 Green color and lowercase for the teams pages and grey color and uppercase for the pages that doesn´t concern the teams.<br><br>
 <img src="assets/pics/readme/navmobile.png">